Spotted dusky salamander

 The spotted dusky salamander (Desmognathus conanti) is a species of salamander in the family Plethodontidae.
 It is endemic to the United States.

 Taxonomy

 Desmognathus conanti was described in 1958 by Douglas A. Rossman, but was later reclassified as a subspecies of the northern dusky salamander (D. fuscus).
-However, numerous genetic and morphological studies since then have affirmed it as being a distinct species.
+However, numerous genetic and morphological studies since then have affirmed it as being a distinct species and it was elevated to full specific status in 1996.
 In addition, genetic studies indicate that D. conanti is paraphyletic with respect to the Santeetlah dusky salamander (D. santeelah), which lies nested within it; thus, D. conanti itself likely represents a species complex of multiple undescribed cryptic species.